DJDEVJAMS/Horiseon_Refactor/README.md

 All images are visable and labed with alt text. : Verified

 The following image shows the web application's appearance and functionality:
-![The Horiseon webpage includes a navigation bar, a header image, and cards with text and images at the bottom of the page.]d functionality:
+![The Horiseon webpage includes a navigation bar, a header image, and cards with text and images at the bottom of the page.]

+Functionality:

 <img src="./assets/images/Horiseon.gif" alt="function test for site">
----